 ♦ Author of peer-reviewed book-length content, with Stuart Harris, for an online course on The Bill of Rights, for the Center for the Constitution at James Madison’s Montpelier, 2012.

 Preview (or sign up for) one of Montpelier’s free online courses here.

-♦ “Writing Federalist No. 10 for an Antifederalist Audience,” a chapter for a book on “Federalists and Anti-Federalists,” part of a series sponsored by the McDonald Center for America’s Founding Principles, to be published by Mercer University Press, 2020.
+♦ “Writing Federalist 10 for an Antifederalist Audience,” a chapter for the book, From Reflection and Choice: The Political Philosophy of the Federalist Papers and the Ratification Debate, part of a series sponsored by the McDonald Center for America’s Founding Principles (Mercer University Press), 2020.

 ♦ “Honor, Sacred and Profane,” book review for Law & Liberty (February 4, 2019).